ste316/calcWalletValue/README.md

 # Calculate Wallet Value is a program to instantly see how your cryptocurrency portfolio is performing.

+## Automatic portfolio Rebalancer is currently in beta phase and only support Kucoin exchange APIs.
+## If you want to try it switch to the [Development Repo](https://github.com/ste316/DEV_calculateWalletValue)

 1. ## Prerequisites:
     * [Download a python interpreter](https://www.python.org/downloads/), suggested python version >= 3.9
     * Download all dependencies